Fireplaces and wood burning stoves

 When using fireplaces and wood-burning stoves in your home, it is essential to follow the following precautions to prevent the build-up of CO:

 - The fireplace damper must be open when the fireplace is in use.
 The open damper allows the smoke and gases to exit.

 - Install CO alarms on every level of your home.

 - Ensure a fresh air supply into your home before lighting the fire.

 - Some fireplaces come with their own combustion air duct.
 If yours is not equipped with this duct, you must have a fresh air supply, such as an open window.

 - Keep the fresh air supply available, even overnight, until the fire is completely out.

 - Keep the damper closed when the fireplace is not in use.

-- Once the fire is completely out and the ashes are cold or whenever a wood-burning fireplace is not in use, close the damper.
+- Close the damper when the fire is completely out, the ashes are cold or when the fireplace is not in use.
 This will prevent air and heat loss up the chimney and cold air drafts from coming down the chimney.